-You may go back to work or school only when your doctor gives you medical clearance.
+Your child may go back to work or school only when your doctor gives you medical clearance.
 You are encouraged to rest for the first week following surgery.
-Avoid strenuous activities and lifting heavy objects.
-Alcohol and tobacco should be avoided because they may prolong swelling and healing.
-We discourage tanning for 6 months after surgery.
-If you must be in the sun you should use a number 15 or greater sun block and consider wearing a hat.
+Avoid excessive talking, smiling, hard chewing, strenuous activities, lifting heavy objects, and bending over.
 You may use your usual make-up anytime after surgery.
 Try not to rest your glasses on the bridge of your nose until soreness and swelling subsides.
 You may wear your contact lenses once eye welling and any irritation has resolved.

-Use a Q-tip to lubricate your nostrils with Vaseline; hydrogen peroxide with help to loosen crusts.
+Use a Q-tip to lubricate the nostrils with Vaseline; hydrogen peroxide with help to loosen crusts.
 After several days you may notice a few of the absorbable sutures.
-Be gentle while brushing your upper teeth.
-They will often be tender for several weeks, and you may have some numbress of the teeth and palate for several months.
-You may use make-up at any time to camouflage any bruising.
+Be gentle while brushing the upper teeth.
+They will often be tender for several weeks, and your child may have some numbness of the teeth and palate for several months.
+They may use make-up at any time to camouflage any bruising.

-After 3 weeks, if you are not having problems with bleeding, you may resume exercise and swimming, but no diving for two months.
+After 3 weeks, if they are not having problems with bleeding, you may resume exercise and swimming, but no diving for two months.
 You should plan to stay in town for 3 weeks to allow for postoperative care.